mdn/content/files/en-us/mdn/structures/page_types/api_constructor_subpage_template/index.md

 ### A descriptive heading

 Each example must have an H3 heading naming the example.
-The heading should be descriptive of what the example is doing - don't put "A simple example".
-The heading should be concise: for a longer description use a paragraph after the heading.
+The heading should be descriptive of what the example is doing.
+For example, "A simple example" does not say anything about the example and therefore, not a good heading.
+The heading should be concise.
+For a longer description, use the paragraph after the heading.

 See our guide on how to add [code examples](/en-US/docs/MDN/Structures/Code_examples) for more information.